March 14, 2018

 Without a clear and concise agenda, people cannot know what topics are to be discussed.
 People are not aware of the length of the meeting or what to expect from the meeting itself.

 Without clearly defined roles, no one knows who is mediating the meeting.
 Several people may try to raise points that they think should be addressed first.
-People are likely break off into groups to discuss the topics they think are noteworthy.
+People are likely to break off into groups to discuss the topics they think are noteworthy.
 This can result in chaos and confusion.

-Minutes of meeting may also be indecipherable.
+Minutes of the meeting may also be indecipherable.